89th Infantry Regiment "Salerno": Cold War

-On 31st October 1974 the 89th Infantry Regiment "Salerno" and its battalions in Imperia and Diano Castello were disbanded.
-The next day, on 1 November 1974, the regiment's I Battalion in Albenga was renamed I Recruits Training Battalion "Salerno", while the regiment's II Battalion in Savona was renamed II Recruits Training Battalion "Salerno".
+On 31 October 1974 the 89th Infantry Regiment "Salerno" and its battalions in Imperia and Diano Castello were disbanded.
+The next day, on 1 November 1974, the regiment's III Battalion in Albenga was renamed I Recruits Training Battalion "Salerno", while the regiment's IV Battalion in Savona was renamed II Recruits Training Battalion "Salerno".
 Both battalions consisted of a command, a command platoon, and three recruits companies.
-The flag and traditions of the 89th Infantry Regiment "Salerno" were transferred to the I Recruits Training Battalion "Salerno" for safekeeping.
+The traditions of the 89th Infantry Regiment "Salerno" were assigned to the I Recruits Training Battalion "Salerno", which also received the regiment's flag for safekeeping.

-On 31 July 1975 the I Recruits Training Battalion "Salerno" in Albenga was disbanded and its three recruits companies became a detachment of the II Recruits Training Battalion "Salerno".
+On 31 July 1975 the I Recruits Training Battalion "Salerno" in Albenga was disbanded and its three recruit companies became a detachment of the II Recruits Training Battalion "Salerno".
 The next day, on 1 August 1975, the II Recruits Training Battalion "Salerno" was assigned to the Armored Division "Ariete", as the division's recruits training battalion.

 During the 1975 army reform the army disbanded the regimental level and newly independent battalions were granted for the first time their own flags.
 On 1 November 1975 the Armored Troops Recruits Training Battalion in Salerno was renamed 89th Infantry Battalion "Salerno" and assigned the flag and traditions of the 89th Infantry Regiment "Salerno".
 The battalion consisted of a command, a command platoon, and four recruits companies.

 On 15 November 1975 the II Recruits Training Battalion "Salerno" in Savona was renamed 16th Infantry Battalion "Savona".
 On 15 April 1977 the battalion's detachment in Albenga became an autonomous unit and was renamed 14th Bersaglieri Battalion "Sernaglia".

 In 1987 the command platoon was expanded to command and services company.
 On 31 January 1991 the 89th Infantry Battalion "Salerno" was disbanded after the battalion had transferred the flag of the 89th Infantry Regiment "Salerno" to the Shrine of the Flags in the Vittoriano in Rome on 15 January.